 Always keep the restrictions of the small screen in mind when creating or editing content.
-Don’t use too many long sentences, keep your paragraphs around four sentences and use many stops like lists and headings to break up your text.
+Don’t use too many long sentences, keep your paragraphs to around four sentences and break up text using bullet points, lists and headings.
 Nothing is more daunting to your visitor than a massive block of unformatted text.
-Check your content on a smartphone to see how it works and if it’s possible to improve it.
+Check your content on a smartphone to see how it looks and find ways to improve it.

-Google will show less information in the search results on mobile than on a desktop.
-Your meta descriptions and your titles will be truncated if you made them too long.
-Thinks about that when you optimize your posts and pages.
+Google shows less information in the search results on mobile than on a desktop.
+Your meta descriptions and your titles will be truncated if you make them too long.
+Think about that when you optimize your posts and pages.
 You lose several characters when optimizing your meta descriptions and titles for mobile.
 In Yoast SEO’s snippet editor, you can switch between a mobile and desktop preview.
-This way, you can see how the differences between the two and pick a perfect middle ground.
+This way, you can compare the differences between the two and find the perfect middle ground.

 Read more: The snippet preview in Yoast SEO